ua-snap/shiny-apps/cmip3_cmip5/www/help02_data.md

 from each CMIP phase, the averaging is simply ignored, which is evident in the resulting data table.

+#### Optional Settings

+Additional data selection options which are not required include defining seasons and multi-decade periods.
+Since these are optional they are hidden from view unless they become applicable based on user selections of months and decades.
+Although months and decades are each assumed to be the full set if none are individually selected from their respective menus, seasonal and multi-decade specifications each require that the user explicitly select months and decades, respectively.
+If only one month or one decade are explicitly selected, seasonal and multi-decade aggregation remain unavailable because there is nothing to aggregate yet.

+If the user explicitly selects two or more consecutive months, a checkbox appears for making equal-length seasons from the selected months.
+By default it is unchecked.
+Once checked, a selection menu appears offering the possible number of equal-length seasons which can be defined based on the selected months.
+One-month seasons are disallowed because they are trivial and change nothing.
+Any other whole number factor will appear in the menu.
+For example, if six consecutive months are selected, the options include aggregating to three 2-month seasons, two 3-month seasons, or one 6-month season.
+If a month is added to the list, bring the total months to seven, the number of seasons available will drop to only the one 7-month season.
+The rules are similar with respect to multi-decade periods.

+If the months or decades selected are not all consecutive (e.g., January, February, and July, or 1950s, 1960s, 1990s, and 2000s), each continuous subset is checked separately.
+If each continuous subset is not of equal length, aggregation is not allowed and the option to combine selections does not display.
+For equal-length subsets, the number of equal-length seasons available to choose from is based on the individual subsets, not the entire selection.
+This ensures no overlapping of data which are not included, e.g., in the example above, calling a multi-decade period "1950s-2000s".
+In this example two 20-year periods can be defined, but a single 40-year period cannot.

 #### Generating a Data Subset

 In order to generate a data subset the user must fill in all selection